This article is intended for Australian members. If you're looking for instructions for CoinJar UK, visit this article.

 For currency exchanges within CoinJar there are two prices that can be used - the buy price, or the sell price.
 These prices are encountered when buying or selling a currency, and along with any transaction fees, directly influence the total price paid when completing a currency conversion.

-Rather than pulling data from other digital currency exchanges, buy and sell prices are influenced by active trades placed on CoinJar Exchange by CoinJar members.
+Rather than pulling data from other cryptocurrency exchanges, buy and sell prices are influenced by active trades placed on CoinJar Exchange by CoinJar members.

 This method of determining a price point provides rates that match what other CoinJar members are willing to trade at the time, with the convenience of not having to match your trade with another willing participant at the time.
 CoinJar acts as a market maker in this case.